 When it comes to Apple Music itself, the streaming service offers the AI-powered Genius Playlist.
-The playlist is created when a user likes or adds to his library a single song.
+The playlist is created when a user likes or adds a single song to his library.
 The app then scans through the entire catalog of previously played playlists, liked and disliked songs, and skips.
 In the end, it collects pieces that it considers to be in the same vibe and puts them in an instant playlist, which the listener can find under Genius Playlist on the main page.

 During the first days of quarantine back in 2020, Apple Music took to cheering people up and introduced its new AI-driven Get Up!
 Mix Playlist.
 The playlist is constantly updated with up-tempo songs meant to encourage good energy and make people happier.
 The playlist is available on the “Listen Now” page and is customized for each listener individually.

 Amazon Music is the third most popular streaming service, and it’s not hard to understand why when looking at its AI tools.
 Millions of people have recently acquired a new best friend named Alexa in their houses (some have even fallen in love with her, no kidding).
 In reality, Alexa (or Amazon Echo) is Amazon’s unique voice recognition technology that makes playing music unbelievably effort-free.

 When a song only sticks in your head for one line and you can’t recall the artist or the song’s name, it can be quite annoying.
 With Alexa, you can just say: “Hey Alexa, play: you don’t have to be rich to be my girl,” and it will play “Kiss” by Prince.

 The machine learning tool that is Alexa works by keyword spotting.
-So, Alexa can play whatever song you request because it spots some wake words in your speech and sends them to Amazon’s cloud.
+So, Alexa can play whatever song you request as it spots some wake words in your speech and sends them to Amazon’s cloud.
 Once the cloud verifies the wake words, the request is sent back to you.
 And all of this happens in a fraction of a second.